-The United States Naval Academy Band, “The Navy’s Oldest and Finest,” has been providing music for the Brigade of Midshipmen and surrounding community since 1852.
+The United States Naval Academy Band’s Brass Quintet “The Navy’s Oldest and Finest,” has been providing music for the Brigade of Midshipmen and surrounding community since 1852.
 Located at the Naval Academy in Annapolis, Maryland, this premier military band offers fifteen world-class ensembles which perform a variety of musical styles, ranging from classical to contemporary.
-In addition to performing at military functions at the Naval Academy and in the surrounding community, the Brass Quintet has appeared at the 2012 International Trumpet Guild Conference in Columbus, GA; Maryland Trumpet Day in Bel Air, MD; Carolina Trumpet Fest at UNCG in Greensboro, NC; University of Kentucky’s Brass Fest in Lexington, KY.
-The Quintet regularly appears as performers and clinicians at area colleges and universities and is led by Musician First Class Davy DeArmond.

-A patriotic decorating contest will take place prior to the weekend activities with winners announced on Sunday, May 24 at the All American Family Fun Day.
-For more information on the decorating contest, click here .
+A pride and patriotic decorating contest will take place for all homeowners and businesses prior to the weekend activities with winners announced on Sunday, May 29 at the All American Family Fun Day, Kellam’s Field.

-For additional information or questions, contact Connie O’Dell or Stephanie Zanelotti or call Chesapeake Beach Town Hall at 410-257-2230.
+For additional information or questions, contact Connie O’Dell , Stephanie Zanelotti or call Chesapeake Beach Town Hall at 410-257-2230.

-For a printable copy of the above Press Release, click here .
+For a printable version of the above, click here .

-For a printable event brochure, click here .
+For a printable version of Sponsorship Opportunities, click here .

 Stars & Stripes Fifth Grade Artwork 2013 (slideshow) -- click here